 CAS is the fastest growing service line for a lot of US CPA firms for a reason.
 AICPA and CPA.com's MAP Survey has been tracking CAS growth at around 15 to 20 percent year on year, faster than audit or tax.
 The catch is that margin only holds up if the tech stack pays back the hours you put into setup.
 Pick the wrong reporting tool and you have traded a slow month-end close for a slow FP&A build.

-What to look for in a CAS tool
+What should you look for in a CAS tool?

 Before looking at specific products, line up the four things that matter most once a client is onboarded.